 To be more specific, let’s consider the case of Integrated Assessment Modelling (IAM) in the air quality field.
 In this context, the analyst should answer questions such as:

-Does the preferable decision change, if it is assessed that the results of the model of the (physical, economic, social) system are inaccurate?"
+Does the preferable decision change, if it is assessed that the results of the model of the (physical, economic, social) system are inaccurate?

 How much risk affects the implementation of a certain decision, given that there is no certainty about the model result?